Mindfulness-Based Therapy Therapists in Washington DC

 Virtual

 Hello!
 I'm a Licensed Clinical Social Worker (LCSW) and certified Health Coach.
-Over the last 15+ years, I've help women struggling with life changes, anxiety, depression or chronic illness overcome barriers to living a joyful life.
+Over the last 15+ years, I've helped women struggling with life changes, anxiety, depression or chronic illness overcome barriers to living a joyful life.
 My style is collaborative, using a variety of evidence-based techniques customized to what is most helpful and productive for each individual.
 I incorporating Christian values and practices where there is alignment in beliefs.

 Explore more District of Columbia Therapists by: